Step by step guide to building a worm farm for fishing

 The Canadian nightcrawler is like the Arnold Schwarzenegger of worms.
 These big guys are robust, muscular (for worms, anyway), and perfect for catching larger fish.
 If you’re after the big catch, this is the worm for you.

-For the Non-DIYers: Just Buy the Worm Bin and Worms!
+For the Non-DIYers: Here Is A Worm Bin List!

 Let’s be honest, not everyone wants to get their hands dirty building a worm bin from scratch—and that’s totally okay!
 Maybe you’d rather spend your time fishing instead of wrestling with power tools and drill bits (I get it!).
 If you’d rather skip the DIY part and just buy a worm bin and worms, I’ve got you covered.
 There are plenty of great options out there that will get you farming worms faster than you can say, “Fish on!”